If you are experiencing a life-threatening emergency, please call 911 immediately

 988 Suicide & Crisis Lifeline24/7 Emergency

-Free, confidential crisis support for people in emotional distress or suicidal crisis
+Free, confidential crisis support for people in emotional distress or suicidal crisis.
+For Spanish by text: text AYUDA to 988.

 988